 Only a few years left.

 Looking at the future

-- software development and use skyrockets: more programmers, and more code! - essential to provide a universal platform for all the future software source code it is urgent to take action!

-Every year that goes by makes the problem worse.
+- software development and use skyrockets: more programmers, and more code! - essential to provide a universal platform for all the future software source code Every year that goes by makes the problem worse.